Shruti-Mahato/SRAM/README.md

 # Title
-Design and Implementation of a 16-Byte SRAM in 0.18μm CMOS Technology for low power IoT application.
+Design and Implementation of 16-Byte SRAM in 0.18μm CMOS Technology for low power IoT application.

 # What is SRAM ?
 - SRAM, which stands for Static Random-Access Memory, is a type of computer memory that is used for storing data that needs to be accessed quickly and frequently by a computer's central processing unit (CPU).
 SRAM is one of the two primary types of volatile memory used in computers, with the other being DRAM (Dynamic Random-Access Memory).